Loki in Norse Mythology: Origin Story, Abilities, Mischief, & Symbols

 Loki’s role in Ragnarök

 Ragnarök – the end of a cycle, or the demise of the old gods – was partly caused by the death of Baldr.
-The god’s death heightened the animosity between the Aesir gods and the Jötunns, who were often supported by the creatures from the Underworld.
+Also known as the Shining god, Baldr’s death heightened the animosity between the Aesir gods and the Jötunns, who were often supported by malicious creatures from the Underworld.

 According an Old Norse prophecy, Ragnarök would begin when Loki escapes his bondage and takes charge of the armies of the giants in a battle against the Aesir gods.